An intimidating physical presence, Tremlett is certainly a man to be feared when he hits his straps.

-Tremlett recovered to be part of England’s squad for the Test series with Pakistan in the United Arab Emirates.
+Tremlett recovered to be part of England's squad for the Tests with Pakistan in the United Arab Emirates.
 He played in the first Test, but a recurrence of his back injury ruled him out of the rest of the winter.

-The injury - and a knee problem - meant he missed most of the domestic season for Surrey and slipped down the England pecking order.
+That injury - and a knee problem - meant he missed most of the domestic season for Surrey.

 Undeterred, he went through another lengthy rehabilitation process and, after rediscovering his form at county level, was included in England squads for the summer's Ashes.